dinal24/Multiplexer-Finder/README.md

 -------------------------------------------------------------------------------
 Usage: solver <inputfile> <outputfile>

-Program (written in Python) which takes as input a specification of a boolean function, and outputs a minimum sized circuit of 2-to-1 multiplexer gates which reproduces this input.
+Program (written in Python) which takes as input a specification of a boolean function, and outputs a minimum sized circuit of 2-to-1 multiplexer gates (MUX) which reproduces this input.

 Multiplexer Gate
 ------------------------
-For clarify, here is the logic table for the three input MUX gates I want used in the resulting circuit the program designs.
+For clarification, here is the logic table for a three input MUX gate used in the resulting circuit the program designs.

 |ABC|Out|